ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 > Because user A is using all 512 cores within the lab, user B's job will be queued until one of user A's jobs finishes.

+## Changing Partitions

+In `sbatch` and `srun` scripts, the `-p` or `--partition` flag controls which partition/queue a job will run on.
+For example, using `-p epyc` will have your job queued and ran on the `epyc` partition.
+For more examples and information on running jobs, see the [Managing Jobs](https://hpcc.ucr.edu/manuals/hpc_cluster/jobs/) page of our documentation.

 ## Fair-Share
 Users that have not submitted any jobs in a long time usually have a higher priority over others that have ran jobs recently.
 Thus the estimated start times can be extended to allow everyone their fair share of the system.